tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 ### Add calibration sensor detections to the scene

 In each scene, after the waypoint positions have been decided (they must not move for the rest of the scene), the user must confirm that they are being correctly observed by the sensors.
-This can be done by observing if a cyan frame appears as a marker in the position of the waypoint, as shown in the previous images.
+This can be done by checking if a cyan frame appears as a marker in the position of the waypoint, as shown in the previous images.

 Once the user has confirmed that the waypoints are being detected by the calibration sensor, click the `Add detections to scene` button.
 The displayed text should be as follows: